SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: Simulation study

 \subsection{Design and metrics}

 Each replicate uses a sparse quadratic response surface in four continuous factors $X_1{:}X_4 \in [-1,1]$ and one three-level factor $X_5 \in {\mathrm{L1},\mathrm{L2},\mathrm{L3}}$ (sum-to-zero coding).
 Training data are Latin hypercube samples for $X_1{:}X_4$ with balanced $X_5$ levels \citep{McKay1979LHS}, with $n_{\text{total}} \in \{15,20,\dots,50\}$.
-As noted in the introduction, we use Latin hypercubes here for simulation convenience; in practice, more sophisticated optimal or space-filling designs are typically preferable when constructing the initial experimental design \citep{Cornell2002,MyersMontgomeryAndersonCook2016,LekivetzJones2019FFF,ubridge,JonesMontgomery2021DoE}.
+As noted in the introduction, we use Latin hypercubes here for simulation convenience; in practice, more sophisticated optimal or space-filling designs are typically preferable when constructing the initial experimental design \citep{Cornell2002,MyersMontgomeryAndersonCook2016,LekivetzJones2019FFF,ubridge,JonesMontgomery2021DoE}. \ref{app:supp_ccd} reports representative robustness checks using a face-centered central composite design (CCD) in place of the Latin-hypercube baseline and using denser/alternative coefficient regimes.
+All simulations treat runs as independent (single error stratum); hierarchical split-plot dependence is outside the scope of SVEM and is not considered.